 Timeouts are lightning-quick interviews, questions to help you get to know the players holding court at Dribbble.
-Thanks to Melanie for being today’s interviewee.
+Thanks to Meg for being today’s interviewee.

 Who are you?
 Let us know where you hail from and what you do.

 Ha.
 Well.
 I’m Meghan Robichaud, hailing from a small town (Hampton) on the east coast of Canada.
 I moved to Vancouver about 5 years ago, haven’t looked back.
 I’m a freelance illustrator/designer — lately leaning to the illustrator side — so “draw” does a pretty good job of summarizing what I do.

 Well, I’m just wrapping up a collaboration project for Aveeno that I’m really excited about.
 It’s the first time I have worked so closely with animators.
 I am utterly fascinated by the process, and loving being at the bottom of the learning curve for a while.
 Barring that, I’ve got a few quick projects—coupla’ mascots, logos & the like.
 And of course, I’ve always got a Quick Sprout guide on the go.

 Choose a favorite shot of yours.
 Tell us why it’s a favorite.

 I think I would have to say any of the Quick Sprout illustrations (you’ll know them from the mint background) that are particularly intricate: It’s not rocket science (above left), Lifepak (above center), We’re on our way Ellie (above right), Spacestuff, 80085 … to name a few.
 I love those ones just because they really capture when I get carried away.
 I know my client doesn’t care about the tiny details; I know it appears fairly small in the project; I know I have about 20184012 other things to get done today.
 I literally couldn’t stop.
 It’s too much fun.